Joven Clarke: Playing career

-Clarke played eight games for South Sydney between 2002 and 2006 and scoring 4 tries.
-He was an ex 100m sprinter with a best time of 9.89s.
+Clarke played six games for South Sydney NRL team between 2002 and 2006 and scoring 4 tries.
+He was an ex 100m sprinter with a best time of 10.49s.

 Clarke was eligible for and selected in the national rugby union team for The Philippines "The Volcanos" playing two tests in the 5 Nations Asian Cup played in Korea in 2011.